Screening and Management of Age-Related Driving Impairments

 - California DMV reporting methods and requirements

 Training can also be accessed online.
 The 75 minute tutorial consists of four modules with knowledge checks and the opportunity to print a certificate of completion.
-After creating an account, select ‘Launch Course’ to begin Clinical Assessment of the Geriatric Patient for Driving Fitness.
+After creating an account, select the course title, Clinical Assessment of the Geriatric Patient for Driving Fitness.

 Counseling strategies to address driving impairment with a patient are demonstrated within the online module or the video can be viewed here.